 The following activities are also PROHIBITED:

 Permalinking via VoIP client, or via RF link of any type to other repeaters, systems or reflectors without express permission of the system administrator.

-Cross band or remote base linking to another station or system, use of cross band operation to access the system in any manner.
+Cross band or remote base linking to another station or this system, or use of cross band operation to access this system in any manner.

 Attempting to link Wires-X to this system in either digital or analog mode.